-2.3 Geology

-The underlying geology has shaped the landscape of the Plan area, giving rise to its diverse and contrasting characteristics.
+2.3 The underlying geology has shaped the landscape of the Plan area, giving rise to its diverse and contrasting characteristics.
 The limestones, sandstones and coal measures, which are today exploited commercially, were formed during the Carboniferous, Permian and Triassic Periods, which covered the time between 354 and 200 million years ago.
 The river valley sand and gravels were laid down much more recently, during the last ice age (around 14,000 years ago).
 Rocks were eroded by the glacial melt waters and deposited as sand, gravel and silt materials in wide tracts alongside the major rivers.

-2.4 Mineral resources
+Mineral resources

-The majority of mineral resources in the Plan area are in Derbyshire.
-There are only limited resources of sand and gravel in Derby City and these are not currently worked.

-In terms of quantity, by far the most significant mineral extracted in Derbyshire is limestone, accounting for over 80% of all minerals produced (by weight) in the county.
-The next most significant mineral produced in Derbyshire is sand and gravel (about 9%).

-Minerals extracted in smaller amounts include coal (about 5%), vein minerals (mainly fluorspar & barytes), gas, sandstone, silica sand & clay and shale (unknown quantities, but likely to each be less than 1% of the total county production by weight).
+- 2.4 The majority of mineral resources22 in the Plan area are in Derbyshire.
+There are only limited resources of sand and gravel in Derby City and these are not currently worked. - 2.5 In terms of quantity, by far the most significant mineral extracted in Derbyshire is limestone, accounting for over 80% of all minerals produced (by weight) in the county.
+The next most significant mineral produced in Derbyshire is sand and gravel (about 9%). - 2.6 Minerals extracted in smaller amounts include coal (about 5%), vein minerals (mainly fluorspar & barytes), gas, sandstone, silica sand & clay and shale (unknown quantities, but likely to each be less than 1% of the total county production by weight).
 Although the tonnage of these minerals extracted is low compared to that of limestone and sand and gravel, their higher value per tonne often makes them very significant in economic terms.
-They are used by several nationally important industries, such as brick making, electricity generation and steel making.

-The Minerals Local Plan notes that Derbyshire's other minerals, namely gypsum, ironstone, ganister and peat have been worked in the past.
+They are used by several nationally important industries, such as brick making, electricity generation and steel making. - 2.7 The Minerals Local Plan notes that Derbyshire's other minerals, namely gypsum, ironstone, ganister and peat have been worked in the past.
 However, in view of their limited occurrence in Derbyshire, they are unlikely to be worked in this county again in the foreseeable future.
-In some cases (for example, ganister) their use has largely been superseded by other minerals or by changes in process technology.
+In some cases (for example, ganister) their use has largely been superseded by other minerals or by changes in process technology. - 2.8 Mineral products are part of the unseen and often unloved part of the economy, but which generates much of the country's prosperity.
+It isn't high profile or glamorous but nevertheless without it, much of what is high profile would simply not be possible.

-&lt;sup>21 Figures used in this section come from the 2013 Derby & Derbyshire Aggregates Survey, the 2010 Coal Authority Returns and the 2010 Minerals Year Book.
+22 Figures used in this section come from the 2013 Derby & Derbyshire Aggregates Survey, the 2010 Coal Authority Returns and the 2010 Minerals Year Book.

-Derbyshire's production of limestone is highly significant in national terms, providing about 20% of England's production of limestone.
+- 2.9 The biggest customer of the industry is the construction sector, which is crucial to providing the infrastructure that the country will depend on to supply the economic growth that it needs to renew the economy. - 2.10 Derbyshire's production of limestone is highly significant in national terms, providing about 20% of England's production of limestone.
 Minerals such as sand and gravel provide a smaller proportion of England's mineral production (sand and gravel about 2% and coal about 6%), but are still important both in local and regional terms.
-Derived from BGS data with permission of British Geological Survey © NERC